+Proposed Maximum

-Proposed Maximum Title of each Class of Securities to be Registered Shares to be Registered(1) Aggregate Offering Price Per Share(2) Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee(3) Common Stock, \$0.0001 par value 10,637,500 \$20.00 \$212,750,000 \$25,786
+Title of Each Class of Securities to be Registered Aggregate Offering Price(1)(2) Amount of Registration Fee

+Common Stock, \$0.0001 par value \$ \$

-- Includes an additional 1,387,500 shares of our common stock that the underwriters have an option to purchase. - Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - The Registrant previously paid \$18,180 of this amount with a prior filing of the registration statement.
+(1) Includes offering price of any additional shares of common stock that the underwriters have the option to purchase.

+(2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.